 Nee Nee is divorced, and their kids (our father and aunt) were fortunately already in their late teens when it happened, so she didn’t have to be a single mother.
 She persevered as a strong independent woman and made a great life for herself.
 She had a wonderful job that she loved thanks to her lofty Master’s degree, a beautiful house, and an exciting social life that included bar-hopping with friends.
 We have even heard stories of fights in bar parking lots!
 I don’t know how old she was when she took us in, but she opened her home to us without question; and so begins the story of our life together.

 Our parents split up when we were five years old, and our dad moved to live with Nee Nee.
 Eventually we moved out of her house, and into a home with an awful drug-addicted woman who, along with her kids, abused us.
 Nee Nee took us back into her home to raise us, where we experienced an idyllic childhood and were raised impeccably.
 She was a teacher by profession, and made sure that our tiny minds were always being enriched.
 She taught us to be good people, to love the world, and to always do the right thing.
-Our parents and our aunt helped to raise us, and we don’t want to diminish their efforts, but this is not their story so we will focus on Nee Nee’s part in our lives.
+Our parents and our aunt and uncle helped to raise us, and we don’t want to diminish their efforts, but this is not their story so we will focus on Nee Nee’s part in our lives.

 When we were teenagers, we moved back and forth from her house to the houses of our parents.
 Thankfully our dad’s evil girlfriend was long out of the picture at this point.
 We gave Nee Nee hell and we treated her in ways that she never deserved.
 At the time, we didn’t realize what we were doing, but she has forgiven us and we have learned from our mistakes.
 Her disease was prominently visible at this point, and we started to have to help her drive and do more around the house.
 Her disease was progressing as Parkinson’s will do, but it was still manageable with medication and she was still able to live her life normally.
 There was one thing about the medication that was hard to handle though; the side effects.
 The pills made her hallucinate and have a shopping addiction.
 And so began her descent into the darker recesses of Parkinson’s disease.